gnachman/iterm2-website/source/_includes/3.5/documentation-general-usage.md

 <li>Cmd+Option+Arrow keys navigate among split panes.</li>
 <li>Cmd+] and Cmd+[ navigates among split panes in order of use.</li>
 </ul>
-You can configure any key combination to perform any action in two places: in Preferences > Keys, you can define global key shortcuts that affect all profiles.
-In Preferences > Profiles > Keys, you can define key shortcuts that affect only a single profile.
+You can configure any key combination to perform any action in two places: in Settings > Keys, you can define global key shortcuts that affect all profiles.
+In Settings > Profiles > Keys, you can define key shortcuts that affect only a single profile.

 You can remap modifiers like Option and Cmd within iTerm2.
 Some users find that pressing Option frequently is uncomfortable, and configure iTerm2 to swap the function of the Option and Cmd keys.
-This is done in Preferences > Keys under Remap Modifier Keys.
+This is done in Settings > Keys under Remap Modifier Keys.
 If there is some key combination that you don't want to be affected by this change (such as Cmd-tab) add a new global shortcut key with the action Do Not Remap.

 iTerm2 allows you to define a global hotkey.
 This is a single keystroke that iTerm2 listens for even when another application has keyboard focus.
 When it is pressed, iTerm2 comes to the front.
 Press it again, and iTerm2 goes away.
 You can choose to bind the hotkey to a single dedicated window.
 For more on the hotkey window and other uses of hotkeys, see <a href="documentation-hotkey.html">Hotkeys</a>.